 You can actually make lye yourself, by leaching water through ash from a fire, but it’s also readily available and cheap to buy from the supermarket or hardware store.
 I got mine from Woolies and used very little to make around 1 kilo of soap, so it’s going to last for years!

-Once mixed with the oils or fats in your soap and left to dry, the soap ‘saponifies’ and becomes less alkaline, at a pH of around 8 – 11 and no longer burns the skin (although skin is actually slightly acidic at around 4.5 – 5.5 pH, so any soap is going to be drying if you have sensitive skin, eczema or dermatitis).
+Once mixed with the oils or fats in your soap and left to dry, the soap ‘saponifies’ and becomes less alkaline.
+At a pH of around 8 – 11 and no longer burns the skin (although our skin is actually slightly acidic at around 4.5 – 5.5 pH, so any soap is going to be drying if you have sensitive skin, eczema or dermatitis).

 Glycerine is made when the lye reacts with the fats and remains in the soap.
 Glycerine is very moisturising for the skin.

 For soap making supplies, kits and equipment, check out Green Living Australia.